jdye64/dask-publish-dataset/README.md

 4. Start a python process to read the published ddf ```python read_client.py```

-After running you can see that second Python process was able to view the contents that were published by the first python process.# dask-publish-dataset
+After running you can see that second Python process was able to view the contents that were published by the first python process